The County Board appoints the County Assessor, usually for a term of four years.

 The County Assessor is responsible for classifying and establishing market values

-for all taxable real estate in the county.
+for all real estate and personal property in the county.
 It is important that each parcel of property

 be accurately classified as each class is taxed at a different rate.
 Currently,